-EAWA hires a Community Transport Bus, and uses Dial a Ride.
+EAWA owns a Mini Bus, and uses Dial a Ride.

-The Community Transport Bus collects the more vulnerable clients, and Dial a Ride, which has the latest vehicles, accommodates for the more tailored needs of certain clients, e.g. some of our wheelchair users come in specialised vehicles.
+The EAWA Mini Bus collects the more vulnerable clients, and Dial a Ride, which has the latest vehicles, accommodates for the more tailored needs of certain clients, e.g. some of our wheelchair users come in specialised vehicles.
 Additionally, Dial a Ride can reach different areas of Enfield with numerous buses, meaning that the journey time is reduced.